Skip to content

 What is OAuth token management?

-OAuth token management is the continuous process of acquiring, securely storing, proactively refreshing, encrypting, and revoking OAuth tokens for customer-connected third-party integrations.
-It goes far beyond the initial OAuth handshake to include concurrency control, failure handling, and defense-in-depth security.
+OAuth token management is the continuous process of acquiring, securely storing, refreshing, encrypting, and revoking OAuth tokens for customer-connected third-party accounts.
+It goes beyond the initial OAuth handshake to include proactive refresh scheduling, concurrency control with distributed locks, failure detection, and encrypted storage.

 More from our Blog